 About the Arizona Health Care Cost Containment System (AHCCCS)

-Founded in 1982, the Arizona Health Care Cost Containment System (written as AHCCCS and pronounced 'access') is Arizona's Medicaid program.
-Medicaid is a federal healthcare program jointly funded by the federal and state governments for individuals and families who may qualify for acute or long-term services.
+Founded in 1982, the Arizona Health Care Cost Containment System (written as AHCCCS and pronounced 'access') is Arizona's Medicaid program, a federal health care program jointly funded by the federal and state governments for individuals and families who qualify based on income level.

-Built on a system of competition and choice, AHCCCS is a $12 billion program that operates under an integrated managed care model, through a Research and Demonstration 1115 Waiver.
-Contracted health plans coordinate and pay for medical services delivered by more than 70,000 health care providers for 1.9 million individuals and families in Arizona.
+Built on a system of competition and choice, AHCCCS is a $22 billion program that operates under an integrated managed care model, through a Research and Demonstration 1115 Waiver.
+Contracted health plans coordinate and pay for physical and behavioral health care services delivered by more than 120,000 health care providers to more than 2.5 million Arizonans.

 - Mission: Reaching across Arizona to provide comprehensive, quality health care to those in need.